minenwerfer/semantic-api/README.md

     guest: {
       inherit: [
         'unauthenticated',
-        // The below would throw because you can't inherit from an unexisting role.
+        // Trying to inherit from an unexisting role will produce TS diagnostics.
         // 'unexisting_role'
       ],
       capabilities: {